jeksecret/Training/PHP_with_Laravel/the_first_steps.md

-# Insights on this Section Course
+# Insights on this Section
 ### Introduction to Laravel and MVC
 #### MVC stands for:
 `Model` - _Deals with database_.